tristantudorof/excel_coffee_sales_dashboard/README.md

 # Project Skills

-• Cleaning and preparing raw coffee order data.
+• Cleaning and preparing raw data.
 • Data transformation
 • Filtering, sorting, and Excel functions (VLOOKUP, IF, and INDEX MATCH)
 • Pivot Tables and Pivot Charts